ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 }
 ~~~

-A PkixEvidence message is composed of a protected section known as the To-Be-Signed (TBS) section where the evidence
+A `PkixEvidence` message is composed of a protected section known as the To-Be-Signed (TBS) section where the evidence
 reported by the HSM is assembled.
 The integrity of the TBS section is ensured with one or multiple cryptographic signatures
 over the content of this section.
 There is a provision to carry X.509 certificates supporting each signature.
-The SEQUENCE OF SignatureBlock allows for both multi-algorithm protection and for counter-signatures
+The SEQUENCE OF `SignatureBlock` allows for both multi-algorithm protection and for counter-signatures
 of the evidence.
 In an effort to keep the evidence format simple, distinguishing between these two cases is left up to Verifier policy,
 potentially by making use of the certificates that accompany each signature.

 This design also does not prevent an attacker from removing, adding or re-ordering signatures without leaving evidence.
-Again, this is left up to Verifier and its policy to enforce the expected number of algorithms or signatures.
-Consequently, Verifiers MUST NOT make any inferences about the lack of a signature.
-For example, enumerating
-counter-signatures on an Evidence MUST NOT be considered to be a complete list of HSMs in a given cluster.
-Similarly, the presence and order of counter-signatures MUST NOT be taken as proof of the path that the evidence traversed
-over the network.
+This is discussed as part of the security considerations in {{sec-detached-sigs}}.

 The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.
 For compliance with this specification, `TbsPkixEvidence.version` MUST be `1`.
 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.

 A `SignatureBlock` is included for each signature submitted against the TBS section.
-The SignatureBlock includes
+The `SignatureBlock` includes
 the signature algorithm (signatureAlgorithm) and the signature itself (signatureValue).
 It also includes
 information to identify the authority that provided the signature which is the structure `SignerIdentifier` (sid).
 The signer identifier includes a combination of X.509 certificate, Subject Public Key Identifier (SPKI) and/or